awangdev/leet-code/KnowledgeHash.md

 Track queue size, use the queue as in rotation

 ##### Depth-first Search
+- backtracking: do not repeatly visit a node
+- DFS traverse O(n)

 ### Backtracking ###
 - Finding all (or some) solutions to some computational problems, notebaly constraint satisfaction problems